-Not all venoms are the same.
 Toxins produced by any venomous animal affect particular kinds of cells.
 They can have different affects on the body.
-Some types of venoms; cytotoxins, neurotoxins, and hemotoxins.
+Some types of venoms include cytotoxins, neurotoxins, hemotoxins, necrotoxins, and myotoxins.

-Animals make use of venom to kill, immobilize, and digest their prey or for defense.
-However, their venom still has similar effects on human beings.
+Venomous animals use of venom to kill, immobilize, and or for defense.
+This means their venom can have similar effects on the human body.

 The terms poison and venom are both indeed toxic compounds that can harm or kill human beings; however, the main difference in terminology is how the toxin is delivered.
 A poison is classified as entering the body by swallowing, inhaling, or absorption through the skin.
 Venom is a toxin received through an envenomation, like an injection.
 Animals can be venomous or poisonous or even both.

-Spiders and Snakes are perhaps the most notorious venomous animals; however, other animals like scorpions, spiders, centipedes, fish, octopi, jellyfish, snails, and even some mammals, are venomous.
+Spiders, Scorpions, and Snakes are perhaps the most notorious venomous animals; however, other animals like centipedes, fish, octopi, jellyfish, snails, and even some mammals, are venomous.

 LD50 or the Median Lethal Dose in toxicology is a measure of the lethal dose of a poison or toxin.
 The value of LD50 is the dose needed to execute the members of a tested population after a specific time.
 These figures are often utilized as a universal indicator of a compound’s acute toxicity.
 Low LD50 means increased toxicity; the lower number indicates that a lower amount of the substance is needed to kill the host.